SCOPE OF THIS CHAPTER

 9.1 Support and Monitoring of Placements

-The child's social worker must visit the child in the placement within 1 week of the placement and then every 6 weeks; see procedures in Social Worker Visits to Looked After Children Procedure.
+The child's social worker must visit the child in the placement within 1 week of the placement and then every 6 weeks; see procedures in Social Worker Visits to Children in Care Procedure.

 Once the Secure Accommodation Criteria Review establishes that the child no longer meets the criteria for Section 25 Secure Accommodation, the exit plan/Care Plan should be expedited (see Section 3, Period of Secure Accommodation).